MoatzAtteya/SimpleCRMApp/README.md

 # Features
 * Admin can add customers full data and select which actions will be available for this customer.
-* Any action done by the admin will ber recorded.
+* Any action done by the admin will be recorded.

+# Before-Install
+* The Maps API key is not attached to the app, so you need to attach yours to the manifest.

 # technologies & Open-source libraries
 * Kotlin mainly, Coroutines together with Flow.